Tin-glazing: The nature of tin glaze

-Tin oxide remains in suspension in vitreous matrix of the fired glazes, and, with its high refractive index being sufficiently different from the matrix, light is scattered, and hence increases the opacity of the glaze.
 The degree of dissolution increases with the firing temperature, and hence the extent of opacity diminishes.
 Although dependent on the other constituents the solubility of tin oxide in glaze melts is generally low.
 Its solubility is increased by Na2O, K2O and B2O3, and reduced by CaO, BaO, ZnO, Al2O3, and to a limited extent PbO.

-Some research on medieval tin glaze has shown that the particle size of tin oxide which appears as cassiterite is around several hundred nanometer, which corresponds to the range of wavelength of visible light.
+Some research on medieval tin glaze has shown that the particle size of tin oxide which appears as cassiterite is around several hundred nanometers, which corresponds to the range of wavelength of visible light.
 In some cases, the tin oxide is presented not only as small crystals but also as aggregates of particles.
 These factors – the high refractive index, the low solubility in glazes and the particle size make tin oxide an excellent opacifier.

 In the beginning of the use of tin oxide, it is mainly viewed as a slip layer between the glaze and ceramic body.
 This could be seen from the SEM photomicrographs of some earlier Islamic glazed ceramics, of which the particles of tin oxide are concentrated at the interface, together with the existence of wollastonite, diopside and air bubble as other opacifiers.
 The microanalysis of later tin glazes reveals the distribution of tin oxide through the glazes rather than just at the interface, which indicates that tin oxide is really acting as an opacifier instead of only a surface coating layer.